-Range of exercise price Number of shares arising out of Weighted average exercise price (₹)
+Range of exercise price Number of shares arising out of options Weighted average remaining life (in years) ₹10 29,65,180 5.87 10

-options years)

-₹ 10 29,65,180 5.87 10

 The valuation has been prepared as per Black-Scholes model and which takes into consideration the key inputs such as Historical Volatility, Exercise Price and Expected Dividends Yield.
 The inputs has been assessed using public market data and documents provided by the key management of the company, including the 3i Infotech Employee Stock Option Scheme and historic financial data.